paleolimbot/geos/README.md

 ## Example

-Buffer a line and plot it\!
+Buffer a line and plot it!

 ``` r
 line <- as_geos_geometry("LINESTRING (30 10, 10 30, 40 40)")